 January, is a great time to book a family break, as many providers are offering discounts and also only require a small deposit to secure your booking.
 Of course, for those of us with big families, it does mean that we will have to have done the saving the year before to book at this time, or we risk adding another cost to a possibly already strained monthly budget.

 If you can, try not to save the vacation money in your regular bank account.
-If you are like me, you’ll leave the extra money in the bank, get to the end of the month and use the extra to more easily cover the days until you next get paid.
+If you are like me, you’ll leave the extra money in the bank, get to the end of the month and use the excess to more easily cover the days until you next get paid.

 Either open a savings account, so you actually have to take from your holiday fund, save the cash at a secure place at home, or even better give the money to a trusted relative to keep for you.
 Nothing stops me touching the savings like having to call up and ask for my money!